Chevrolet Sail: Chevrolet Sail

-In February 2005, the Chevrolet brand was introduced to China, where it was described as a "younger" brand than Buick.
-As part of an endeavour to redefine the brand image of Buick, the Sail became the first Chinese-built Chevrolet passenger car.
+In February 2005, the Chevrolet brand was re-introduced to China after the failure of the Jinbei-GM joint venture, where it was described as a "younger" brand than Buick.
+As part of an endeavour to redefine the brand image of Buick, the Sail became the first Shanghai GM-built Chevrolet passenger car.
 The Chevrolet Sail (codename: SGM7165) received a locally upgraded design (new codename: SGM7166).
 The interior was also refined.
 Both the sedan and wagon forms were kept, although production of the Saibao Van ended.
 While sharing the original's wheelbase, the new wagon version (at 4,097 mm) is 71 mm longer than the old one's 4,026 mm.
 The 90 PS, 1.6-litre engine option remained unchanged, while the transmission options originally were limited to a five-speed manual but were later joined by a four-speed automatic.
 Claimed top speed for the manual versions is 177 km/h.

 In the autumn of 2006, the Chevrolet Sail was exported to Chile as the Chevrolet Corsa Plus.
 The Corsa Plus includes dual front airbags, anti-lock brakes, air conditioning, electric windows and central locking as standard equipment.

 Chevrolet Classic

 The production at Shanghai-GM ceased at the beginning of 2009, but at the same time the Chevrolet Classic and its wagon version Chevrolet Classic SW adopted the design of the Chevrolet Sail and were released in Latin America as the 2010 model year.
 The sedan version has been produced in Argentina until October 2016, but it was equipped with different engines.
 In Argentina, the Classic was powered by a 1.4 L 8V 69 kW engine.
-The model offered in Brazil had a 1.0-litre Flexpower engine, of which the output is 56.7 kW when fueled with gasoline, or 57.4 kW with alcohol.
+The model offered in Brazil had a 1.0-litre Flexpower engine, of which the output is 56.7 kW when fueled with petrol, or 57.4 kW with alcohol.

 Second generation (2010)

 On 11 January 2010, Shanghai-GM introduced the all-new Chevrolet Sail.
 The car was designed and engineered by the Pan-Asia Technical Automotive Center (PATAC).
 A 1.2-litre S-TEC II 64 kW engine and a 1.4-litre 76 kW S-TEC III engine are available.
 The transmission options include a five-speed manual and a five-speed electronic manual transmission (EMT).
 It is said that this car was engineered to achieve 4 stars in China New Car Assessment Program (C-NCAP).
 Airbags, central locking, AUX in / USB input and power steering are standard equipment.
 The pricing begins from 56,800 RMB.

 At the 2010 Auto China in Beijing, GM unveiled the Sail hatchback.
-This car is about 3947 mm long, but its trunk area has up to 1,215 liters of space.
+This car is about 3947 mm long, but its trunk area has up to 1,215 litres of space.
 Engines and transmissions are shared with the Sail sedan.
 On 21 October 2010, the first new Sails were exported to Chile and Libya.